In Defense of Biblical Miracles

 Keener further notes: “To exclude the possibility of some sort of suprahuman and possibly supernatural intelligent causation is to a priori rule out what may be a very plausible explanation of some evidence—yet many Western intellectuals do just this” (2012, Kindle location 3705).

-Ultimately, miracles must be judged on their own merits.
-On one hand, if reports of miracles are found in the biblical text, then they can be assessed using the tools of forensic science, including clues from circumstantial evidence and historical analysis, to determine the plausibility of such claims.
-On the other hand, purported modern-day miracles can be examined by incorporating many of the same principles and practices used in empirical science (i.e., observation, testing, interviews, descriptive statistics, etc.).
-One does not have to assume the existence of God to defend a hypothesis of miracles; one simply need not rule out the hypothesis beforehand by assuming that God, and/or the supernatural realm, doesn’t exist.
+Ultimately, accounts of miracles must be judged on their own merits.
+If reports of miracles are found in the biblical text, they can be assessed using the tools of forensic science, including clues from circumstantial evidence and historical analysis, to determine the plausibility of such claims.
+Purported modern-day miracles can be examined by incorporating many of the same principles and practices used in empirical science (i.e., observation, testing, case studies, descriptive statistics, etc.).
+Moreover, theology and philosophy can also play a role in examining the accounts of miracles and in deciding the rational basis for a belief in specific miracles.

-In summary, the Bible purports a natural order that was created by God (Gen. 1:14–18) and is controlled by Him.
-Interventions by God into the natural order are called miracles, and said miracles are described in various places in the Bible.
+In summary, the Bible claims that the universe and the entire natural order were created by God (Gen 1:14–18) and are controlled by Him.
+Interventions by God into the natural order are called miracles and said miracles are described in various places in the Bible.
 From a Christian viewpoint, it is only by disproving the existence of God that one can, ultimately, disprove miracles.
 Nevertheless, if such a God exists, He most certainly can suspend the laws He created in order to produce miraculous events.

 About the Author

-David P. Diaz, Ed.D. is an author, retired college professor, and the publisher and owner of Things I Believe Project.
-His writings have spanned the gamut from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
-Dr. Diaz holds Bachelor’s and Master of Science degrees from California Polytechnic State University and a doctoral degree in education from Nova Southeastern University.
+David P. Diaz, Ed.D., is an independent researcher and retired college professor.
+His writings have ranged from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
+Dr. Diaz holds a Bachelor’s and Master’s degree in Science from California Polytechnic State University, a Master of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University.

 Bibliography